Steamboat council moves forward with property tax to fund emergency services

 The tax would generate about $1.5 million in 2020, which would allow Steamboat Fire Rescue to hire four new staff members, including three firefighters and a deputy fire marshal, according to Fire Chief Mel Stewart.
 But by 2022, his agency’s expenses would outpace revenue.

-Many council members hoped that by that time, they would be able to either find additional funding sources or get voters to approve a tax hike.
+Many council members hopedby that time, they would be able to either find additional funding sources or get voters to approve a tax hike.

 During public comment, Joe Oakland, a member of Steamboat Fire Rescue, said a short-term fix was not enough when it comes to the public’s safety.